/ Environmental /

 While RNG vehicles have helped us significantly reduce fleet emissions, we continue to look for ways to further reduce our impact.
 For example, while zero-emissions, battery-electric and hydrogen fuel cell electric vehicles are increasingly available for many passenger and commercial applications, weight limitations present a challenge for our heavy-duty collection trucks.
 Current battery technology requires these trucks to carry multiple batteries to complete their routes, which adds weight.
 Our Class 8 collection trucks are limited by legal weight limits on roadways that determine how much various types of trucks can carry.
 In order to carry enough battery power and comply with these limits, WM would need more trucks on the road to provide the same level of service.

-These limitations, combined with the cost of the trucks to date, have been an impediment to the adoption of this technology.
-However, as battery technology continues to evolve, we expect electric vehicles to become more compatible with our needs.
+These limitations, combined with the investments required in new vehicles and charging, have been an impediment to the adoption of this technology.
+However, as technology continues to evolve, we expect electric vehicles to become more compatible with our needs.

 WM works with major domestic and international vehicle original equipment manufacturers to identify state-of-the-art zero-emissions truck and compaction technologies for our fleet.
 We began operating our first electric-powered collection truck in 2020 in Southern California and are continuing with pilot vehicles and programs throughout the United States, evaluating new vehicles and technology to provide the best service to our customers while reducing our vehicle emissions in the communities where we live and work.